freiz/terminator/README.md

 ```bash
 make run-demo
 ```
-It will run a demo application to simulate spam filtering using spamassassin corpus, you can also put other corpus (such as [ceas08](http://plg.uwaterloo.ca/~gvcormac/ceascorpus/)) under demo/corpus to check the experiment result.
+It will run a demo application to simulate spam filtering using the SpamAssassin corpus; you can also put another dataset (such as [ceas08](http://plg.uwaterloo.ca/~gvcormac/ceascorpus/)) under demo/corpus to check the experiment result.

-### Step 5, Compile and Link Your Own bits
+### Step 5, Compile and Link Your bits
-Do not forget to link against kyotocabinet.
+Do not forget to link against the library kyotocabinet.

 Experiment Result
 ===